spaceml-org/Swipe-Labeler/README.md

 ## Setup (for development)

-1. Clone this repo
+1. Clone this repo \
     `git clone https://github.com/spaceml-org/Swipe-Labeler`

-2. Navigate into this project's root directory.
+2. Navigate into this project's root directory. \
     `cd Swipe-Labeler`

-3. You’ll need to have python3 (https://www.python.org/downloads/) and pip (https://pip.pypa.io/en/stable/installing/) installed as well as npm (https://www.npmjs.com/get-npm).
+3. You’ll need to have python3 and pip installed as well as npm.
+(See FAQ's below.)

 ### Setting up the web server

-4. Navigate into the subdirectory: "api".
+4. Navigate into the subdirectory: "api". \
     `cd api`

 5. Optionally, create and activate a virtual environment.

-    * Create a virtual environment.
+    * Create a virtual environment. \
         `python3 -m venv venv`

-    * Activate the virtual environment.
+    * Activate the virtual environment. \
         ` . venv/bin/activate`

-6. From inside the api directory, install the python dependencies (Flask plus more).
+6. From inside the api directory, install the python dependencies (Flask plus more). \
     `pip install -r requirements.txt`

-7. From here within the virtual environment, define one environment variables which is the directory that contains your unlabeled images.
+7. From here within the virtual environment, define one environment variable: the directory that contains your unlabeled images. \
+        `export IMAGES_DIRECTORY=(your unlabeled images directory complete path)` \
+\
-        `export IMAGES_DIRECTORY=(your unlabeled images directory)` When you run this application, a subfolder will be created for you inside your IMAGES_DIRECTORY.
-This subfolder, "swipe_labeler_data", will contain the following:
+**Important Note** - When you run this application, a subfolder will be created for you inside your IMAGES_DIRECTORY.
+This subfolder, "**swipe_labeler_data**", will contain the following:

-    * swipe_labeler_data/unlabeled - Containing **copies** of all of the images in IMAGES_DIRECTORY.
+    * **swipe_labeler_data/unlabeled** - Containing **copies** of all of the images in IMAGES_DIRECTORY.
 These files will be moved from this location when they are labeled using the application.

-    * swipe_labeler_data/labeled_positive - Gets populated with the image files labeled positive when the user clicks "Accept", swipes right, or presses the right arrow key on the keyboard.
+    * **swipe_labeler_data/labeled_positive** - Gets populated with the image files labeled positive when the user clicks "Accept", swipes right, or presses the right arrow key on the keyboard.

-    * swipe_labeler_data/labeled_negative - Gets populated with the image files labeled negative when the user clicks "Reject", swipes left, or presses the arrow left key on the keyboard.
+    * **swipe_labeler_data/labeled_negative** - Gets populated with the image files labeled negative when the user clicks "Reject", swipes left, or presses the arrow left key on the keyboard.

 ### Setting up the web application

-8. Navigate back to the project's root directory.
+8. Navigate back to the project's root directory. \
     `cd ..`

-9. Use npm to install the javascript files and their dependencies.
+9. Use npm to install the javascript files and their dependencies. \
     `npm install`